 While it is easier to understand the need for innovative business applications, enabling their development in an enterprise is not easy.
 Let us explore four major factors that shape an enterprise innovation platform.

-Speed: An enterprise innovation platform should enable applications to be developed quickly, integrated with data sources or System of Records in the company, and deployed for ready use by business.
-While speed of application development is important, it is also necessary to get the user experience and scalability right – two traditional time consuming elements.
+Speed: An enterprise innovation platform should enable applications to be developed quickly, integrated with data sources or System of Records in the company, and deployed for ready use by the business.
+While the speed of application development is important, it is also necessary to get the user experience and scalability right – two traditional time-consuming elements.

 Involvement: Apart from critiquing and suggesting improvements post facto, it might be good to involve business users early on in application building.
 The innovation infrastructure should provide a way for “citizen developers” (business-user-developer) in the company to compose applications using thin software staff.